chrisjbillington/DElauncher4Kodi/README.md

 separate monitor, by switching workspaces, or pressing, alt-tab or whatever, but there will be no audio other than `kodi` and media keys will not have any effect on any programs other than `kodi`.

-You may find that the media key forwarding does not work until you reboot after installation.

 to uninstall, run:
 ```bash